 One caveat to TIG welding is that it requires more refined welding skills than MIG and flux core welding.
 You must take care to not overheat the weld as it can result in stress cracks and other similar deficiencies in the finished weld.

 TIG welding is also not very effective at welding thicker metal pieces.
 If you are welding a piece that is approximately 3/16” thick or thicker, then flux core welding will be your best bet.
 Tig welding was invented to weld thin metals for applications like aerospace.
 It is fantastic for some metals and particular thicknesses, but not all.
 It also works best when you are able to back purge when your TIG welding job.
-Check out why and how back purging is awesome here.
+Check out why back purging is awesome here.

 All in all, flux core welding is a unique, simple to learn, versatile welding technique that can work where other techniques cannot.
 If you work outside primarily, and in the positions mentioned above, this would be worth checking out for welding jobs around the house or farm.
 Thanks for reading and keep stacking dimes!